isomerpages/nlb-learning/_sustainability/Adults Seniors/Content.md

   <div class="col is-three-fifths">
   <p><b> Are Electric Cars Really Good For the Environment?</b><br>
 This video brings you up to speed to the debate on electric cars and lays out the key points to consider about its environmental friendliness. <br><br>
-Source: Are Electric Cars Really Good For the Environment?
+<small>Source: Are Electric Cars Really Good For the Environment?
 (2020, October 10).
-CNA Insider.Retrieved 2021, October 15..</p>
+CNA Insider.Retrieved 2021, October 15.</small></p>
   </div>
 </div>